Click Here to download the PDF version

 Article V – ELECTION of OFFICERS and DIRECTORS

 Section 1.
-The officers shall consist of a President, First Vice-president, Second Vice-president, Secretary and Treasurer.
-Term of each officer shall be one (1) year.
+The Officers shall consist of a President, Vice-president, Secretary/Treasurer.
+Term of each Officer shall be two (2) years.

 Section 2.
-No member shall be eligible to be an officer until they have been a member for two years.
+No Member shall be eligible to be an Officer until they have been a Member for two (2) years.

 Section 3.
-No member shall be eligible to be a director until they have been a member for one year.
+No Member shall be eligible to be a Director until they have been a Member for one (1) year.

 Section 4.
-The immediate past president shall serve one year on the Board of Directors.
+The Immediate Past President shall serve two (2) years on the Board of Directors.

-Section 6.
-Officers shall be elected by majority vote of members present at the annual conference.
-Directors shall be elected in a single ballot with each member casting one vote for each seat to be filled.
+Officers and Directors shall be elected by majority vote of Members present at the annual conference.
+Officers and Directors shall be elected in a single ballot with each Member casting one vote for each seat to be filled.
 Nominees receiving the highest plurality of votes will fill all seats in order of total votes received.
 Majority vote shall not be required.
 No proxies shall be allowed.

 Section 7.
-No member shall hold the office of President for more than three (3) consecutive terms.
+No Member shall hold the office of President for more than two (2) consecutive terms.

 Article VI – DUTIES of OFFICERS

 Section 2.
-The President shall preside at all meetings, shall make all appointments that are deemed necessary to run the association, and shall submit at the annual conference an annual report describing programs and Board actions.
+The President shall preside at all meetings, shall make all other appointments that are deemed necessary to run the association, and shall submit at the annual conference an annual report describing programs and Board actions.
+The President shall submit a written column to each periodic Association newsletter and other publication.

 Section 3.
 The Vice-president shall perform the duties of the office of president whenever the President is unable to do so.

+Section 4.
+The Secretary/Treasurer shall cause to be recorded the minutes of all Board meetings and the annual conference.
+The Secretary/Treasurer shall be responsible for carrying out all fiscal policies and procedures adopted by the Board; shall be responsible for preparation of financial statements and presentation of these to the Board at each meeting; and shall submit a written annual report to the annual conference.

 Section 5.
-The Treasurer shall be responsible for carrying out all fiscal policies and procedures adopted by the Board; shall be responsible for preparation of financial statements and presentation of these to the Board at each meeting; and shall submit a written annual report to the annual conference.

-Section 6.
-A petition, signed by signatures representing fifteen (15) percent of the total votes eligible to vote at that time in the Association requesting the holding of an election for the purpose of recalling a member of the Board or any officer, may be filed at any time with the Secretary.
+A petition, signed by signatures representing fifteen (15) percent of the total votes eligible to vote at that time in the Association requesting the holding of an election for the purpose of recalling a Member of the Board or any Officer, may be filed at any time with the Secretary.
 If recall is for the Secretary, the petition shall be filed with the President.
-After verification of signatures, the President shall certify the petition and immediately direct a ballot be mailed to each member.
+After verification of signatures, the President shall certify the petition and immediately direct a ballot be mailed to each Member.
 The ballot shall read as follows:

-Section 7.
+Section 6.
 The Board shall adopt procedures for arbitration and grievance.
-All members are bound by the arbitration and grievance procedures as adopted by the Board.
+All Members are bound by the arbitration and grievance procedures as adopted by the Board.
+The Chairman of the Grievance Committee may suspend any Member, including Officer(s) and Director(s) pending an investigation.

 Article VII – MEETINGS